Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 Travel Delay

-The Nomad Insurance policy covers up to $100 a day after a 12-hour delay period, which leads to you requiring an unplanned overnight day.
+The Essential plan covers up to $100 a day after a 12-hour delay period, which leads to you requiring an unplanned overnight stay.
 This is subject to a maximum of 2 days.
+The Complete plan covers up to $150 per day for 3 days.

 The reimbursement is for reasonable accommodation and meal costs, and you are not covered unless the delay is 12 hours and certified due to the following reasons: